pism/pism/doc/sphinx/practical-usage.rst

 Run-time diagnostic viewers
 ---------------------------

-Basic graphical views of the changing state of a PISM ice model are available at the command line by using options listed in table tab-diag-viewers_.
+Basic graphical views of the changing state of a PISM ice model are available at the command line by using options listed in table :numref:`tab-diag-viewers`.
 All the quantities listed in tables |diagnostics| are available.
-Additionally, a couple of diagnostic quantities are *only* available as run-time viewers; these are shown in table tab-special-diag-viewers_.
+Additionally, a couple of diagnostic quantities are *only* available as run-time viewers; these are shown in table :numref:`tab-special-diag-viewers`.

 Note that (for performance and implementation reasons) map viewers are transposed.